-While recent IRS efforts have resulted in a 50% drop in both confirmed fraudulent identity theft tax returns from 2015 to 2017 and a 65% decrease in reported tax identity theft victims from 2015 to 2016, tax-identity thieves still falsely claim millions of dollars in undeserved refunds every year.
+While recent IRS efforts have resulted in a 57% drop in confirmed fraudulent identity theft tax returns from 2015 to 2017 and a 65% decrease in reported tax identity theft victims from 2015 to 2017, tax-identity thieves still falsely claim millions of dollars in undeserved refunds every year.

 The IRS is attempting to help taxpayers be proactive by recognizing the signs of potential tax ID theft.
 The "Taxes.
 Security.
 Together" program urges taxpayers to take reasonable precautions and to work with the IRS whenever any activity occurs that suggests tax ID fraud.

 Examples of suspicious activity include receiving tax-related documents that you did not request and should not receive, including receiving a bogus refund.
 Occasionally, information meant to be delivered to the thief will be sent to you by mistake.
 If you receive a tax document from an employer that you have never worked for, a tax transcript that you did not request, or a reloadable prepaid debit card that you did not expect, you should be highly suspicious of potential tax fraud.

 You may also receive a letter from the IRS asking you to verify a suspicious tax return filed with your name and Social Security number.
 A greedy thief may try to claim a large refund or make a basic error in the return that compels the IRS to label the return as suspicious.
 When that occurs, the IRS will contact you to see if the return is legitimately yours.